realgrm/snapd-in-Silverblue/README.md

 # snapd-in-Silverblue - Under Development

-This is an test based on some comments found in the Fedora Silverblue and snap repos
+This is a test based on some comments found in the Fedora Silverblue repo and snapcraft documentation

 Mostly based on
 - https://github.com/coreos/rpm-ostree/issues/337#issuecomment-620069234